flyntwp/flynt/docs/faq/readme.md

 ## Do I have to use Stylus?

 No, this is just our personal recommendation.
 You can use plain CSS without needing to change anything, or setup your pre-processor of choice with Gulp.
 [Learn more here](../theme-development/changing-styling-language.md).

-## Do I have to use Jeet?
-What about Bootstrap?

-Coming soon.

 ## What's Rupture?